Siamese Fighting fish have this attractive appearance and amusing personalities which is why they are the go-to choice for many beginner aquarists.

 I need to note that decorative male bettas have larger fins compared to females.

-That being said a 3-gallon tank is a bare minimum for a betta fish, whether it’s a male or a female.
+That being said, a 3-gallon tank is a bare minimum for a betta fish, whether it’s a male or a female.
+Such small tanks can accommodate no more than 1 specimen and that’s somewhat pushing it.

 And that’s in the case when you absolutely must go small.